halfhp/rxtracer/README.md

 The final benchmark `measureLongFlatMapSubscribeChain` instantiates an observable, runs it through five successive invocations of `flatMap` and then subscribes to the result.

-* **DISABLED** 128ns per instantiate-flatmap-5x-susbscribe
+* **DISABLED** 282.3μs per instantiate-flatmap-5x-susbscribe
-* **ENABLED** 142ns per instantiate-flatmap-5x-susbscribe
+* **ENABLED** 311.6μs per instantiate-flatmap-5x-susbscribe

-Which comes out to an overhead of just shy of 10%.
-While five successive `flatMap` invocations might be a tad high to be representative of an average case, keep in mind that each invocation is doing the bare minimum of work.
+While both benchmarks shoot up into the microseconds range (possibly due to me misusing Caliper), the measured overhead of RxTracer is roughly 10%.
+Five successive `flatMap` invocations might be a tad high to be representative of an average case, but keep in mind that each invocation is doing the bare minimum of work.